-Service Entrance Rooms - These are rooms typically located in building basements or on the ground floor of a building where there is no basement, and are the terminus of Inter Building conduits.
-Service Entrances are often the location where unrated Inter Building backbone cable is spliced to rated cable and/or electrical protector units for distribution within the building.
-There is no need for significant environmental support in these rooms other than what is provided in a standard office, since they do not contain sensitive electronic communications equipment.
+Service Entrance Rooms - These are rooms typically located in building basements or on the ground floor of a building where there is no basement and are the terminus of Inter Building conduits.
+Service Entrances are often the location where unrated Inter Building backbone cable is spliced to rated cable, and /or electrical protector units for distribution within the building.
+There is no need for significant environmental support in these rooms other than what is provided in a standard office since they do not contain sensitive electronic communications equipment.
 Convenience power, normal ventilation, adequate lighting, and a secured entry door are usually sufficient for these facilities.
-See Diagram 3, Typical Service Entrance Detail for an example of an a Service Entrance Room layout.

-Equipment Rooms (ERs) - These facilities are also referred to as MDF (Main Distribution Frame) Rooms or BDF (Building Distribution Frame) Rooms, and they are special-purpose rooms that provide space and maintain a suitable operating environment for the termination of backbone and campus cabling and house centralized communications and/ or computer equipment such as Core Switches,
+Equipment Rooms (ERs) - These facilities are also referred to as MDF (Main Distribution Frame) Rooms or BDF (Building Distribution Frame) Rooms, and they are special-purpose rooms that provide space and maintain a suitable operating environment for the termination of backbone, and campus cabling, and house centralized communications, and/or computer equipment such as Core Switches.

-Servers and PBX.
-The Equipment Room is considered the demarcation point within the building itself, the location where the Inter Building and Intrabuilding communication distribution systems, interconnect companies, ISP's, CATV and other outside service providers.
+Servers, and PBX - The Equipment Room is considered the demarcation point within the building itself, the location where the Inter Building, and Intrabuilding communication distribution systems, interconnect companies, ISPs, CATV, and other outside service providers.
 Equipment Rooms differ from Technology Rooms in that Equipment Rooms are generally considered to serve a building or campus area, whereas Technology Rooms serve a floor area of a building.

-Equipment Rooms may also include other building information systems such as classroom technology, community antenna television [CATV], multimedia, fire alarm, security, building management systems (BMS) and other building signaling systems.
-In some cases, an Equipment Room may also contain the service entrance facility for campus backbone, access providers, or both and serve as a Technology Room (TR).
+Equipment Rooms may also include other building information systems such as classroom technology, community antenna television [CATV], multimedia, fire alarm, security, building management systems (BMS), and other building signaling systems.
+In some cases, an Equipment Room may also contain the service entrance facility for the campus backbone, access providers, or both, and serve as a Technology Room (TR).
 The Equipment Room is the recognized termination point for all backbone cabling in a building.
-The Equipment Room may require adjacent space and electrical provisions allocated for batteries, UPS, rectifiers, fire suppression systems, HVAC and other support systems.
-See Diagram 4, Typical Equipment Room Detail for an example of an Equipment Room layout.
-Ensure room size is adequate to accommodate the existing footprint with growth for the additional systems.
+The Equipment Room may require adjacent space, and electrical provisions allocated for batteries, UPS, rectifiers, fire suppression systems, HVAC, and other support systems.

-Technology Rooms (TRs) --, Also known as Wire Centers, IDF Closets, Telecommunications Closets or Tele/Data Rooms, differ from Equipment Rooms (ERs) and entrance facilities in that they are generally considered to be floor-serving (as opposed to building or campus-serving) spaces that provide a connection point between backbone and horizontal distribution pathways.
-Technology Rooms provide an environmentally suitable and secure area for installing cables, patchpanels, cross-connects rack- and wall- mounted hardware and technology equipment.
+Technology Rooms (TRs) --, Also known as Wire Centers, IDF Closets, Telecommunications Closets, or Tele/Data Rooms, differ from Equipment Rooms (ERs), and entrance facilities in that they are generally considered to be floor-serving (as opposed to building or campus-serving) spaces that provide a connection point between the backbone, and horizontal distribution pathways.
+Technology Rooms provide an environmentally suitable, and secure area for installing cables, patch panels, crossconnects racks- and wall-mounted hardware, and technology equipment.
 The Technology Room is the recognized connection point between the backbone and horizontal pathways.
-Technology Rooms may require space and electrical provisions allocation for batteries, UPS, rectifiers, fire suppression systems, HVAC and other support systems.
-See Diagram 5, Typical Technology Room Detail for an example of a Technology Room layout. .
-Ensure room size is adequate to accommodate the existing footprint with growth for the additional systems.

-Server Rooms - The requirements for Server Rooms is similar to Equipment Rooms or Technology Rooms.
-The Server Room requires racks, ladder racks, dedicated and convenience power and air conditioning.
-Air conditioning requirements could be higher and the calculation is provided in the Equipment Room section of this document.
+Technology Rooms may require space, and electrical provisions allocation for batteries, UPS, rectifiers, fire suppression systems, HVAC, and other support systems.
+Server Rooms - The requirements for Server Rooms are similar to Equipment Rooms or Technology Rooms.
+The Server Room requires equipment racks, ladder racks, dedicated, and convenient power, and air conditioning.
+Air conditioning requirements could be higher, and the calculation is provided in the Equipment Room section of this document.
 An infrastructure connection is required for cabling to either the Equipment Room or Technology Rooms to provide connectivity to the University data network.
-All requests and requirements for new server rooms shall be submitted to CNS and the Office of the CIO for approval during programming and prior to design.
+All requests and requirements for new server rooms shall be submitted to IT, and the Office of the CIO for approval during programming, and before design.

-Intrabuilding Backbone Cable - These cables are used to connect the Equipment Room to the respective Technology Rooms, primarily to carry signals to and from the edge and core communication electronics equipment.
-Multi pair Copper Backbone Cable may also be used to concentrate alarm and building control system signals distributed throughout a building.
-Typically, Intrabuilding Backbone Cable consists of Multi pair Copper, High Strand Count Fiber Optic and Coaxial Trunk cables.
+Intrabuilding Backbone Cable - These cables are used to connect the Equipment Room to the respective Technology Rooms, primarily to carry signals to, and from the edge, and core IT electronics equipment.
+Multi-pair Copper Backbone Cable may also be used to concentrate alarm and building control system signals distributed throughout a building.
+Typically, Intrabuilding Backbone Cable consists of multi-pair copper and high strand count fiber optic cables.